gvwilson/thirdbit/src/fiction/iffy/index.md

 "We can do whatever is necessary when there is evidence of contamination or collaboration," Doctor Johel said implacably.
-"We know Miz Kwan has been in direct communication with the machines.
+"We know Citizen Kwan has been in direct communication with the machines.
 It doesn't matter if she initiated it or not.
 She is a threat,
 and inducting her is the safest way to contain that threat."